We are pleased to announce the return of our in-person training courses, starting with Introduction to Peering and BGP Routing in January 2022.

 - Routing and peering policy

-Note: We are limiting places to two individuals per organisation, in order of registration.
-If there are more people at your organisation that would like to attend, please contact us.
+- We are limiting places to two individuals per organisation, in order of registration.
+If more people at your organisation would like to attend, please contact us.
 Free places will be offered where possible if there are more than two participants wishing to attend.

-Please ensure that you have correctly filled in your email and phone number so that we can contact you if the course arrangements change.
+- Please ensure that you have correctly filled in your email and phone number so that we can contact you if the course arrangements change at short notice.